Platforms

 MiSeq is a small-scale benchtop sequencer.
 This instrument is compatible with any of the Illumina libraries described above.
 MiSeq produces reads up to 300 bases in length from a paired-end read run (2x300 b) with a yield of ~10 Gb.
 This capability is primarily useful for sequencing microbial genomes and amplicons.

 The Oxford Nanopore platform is the newest and most rapidly evolving platform in our portfolio of sequencing technologies.
 Monitoring current fluctuations as native DNA or RNA molecules pass through nanopores, this approach has key advantages of being able to read ultra-long fragments (some > 1Mb) and detecting modified bases without special library construction.
 Base calling is done in real time making sequence data available right from the start of the run.
-Raw read accuracy is currently about 98% with new advances expected to push that over 99%.
+DNA read accuracy, including modified base detection is currently >99%.
 The primary uses of this technology to date at NISC have taken advantage of the ultra-long reads to detect large structural variants and create de novo genome assemblies.
-Using this approach, a typical PromethION flowcells yields 80 Gbase of quality reads with N50 approximately 72kb.
-Preliminary experiments have also been undertaken to explore direct RNA and full-length cDNA sequencing.
+The amount of data generated per flowcell is dependent on the sample type with ultra-long genome libraries typically yielding ~20 Gb of reads >100kb (~40 Gb total).
+Other capabilities beyond whole-genome sequencing and detection of base modifications include direct RNA and full-length cDNA sequencing.